supimon/gulpandwebpack/README.md

 - the common css file produced as part of the chunking process is written to the common folder and is inserted into the pages.
 - ### you will need to copy the sprite images manually to the pages folder as well as the commons folder under the dist folder as found necessary.
 - a gulp task "cleanJS" is run to clean the JS files that get created as a byproduct of producing the CSS chunks from within a JS file.
+- ### Note: the minimum chunks in the webpack config file should be equal to the total number of pages.

-# Working with JS files:
+## Working with JS files:

 - working with JS files is pretty straightforward.
 - webpack will watch for duplicate import across multiple files and automatically chunk it into a common file.
 - for e.g. src/components/comp1/comp1.js and src/components/comp2/comp2.js have the jquery import in common and both these files are imported into their corresponding page scripts (src/pages/page1/page1.js and src/pages/page2/page2.js).
 These page scripts also import the src/pages/vendor/proj_vendor.js file in common.
 Therefore both these common files get chunked and get placed in the commons folder within the dist folder.
 - They are also automatically inserted into the html via gulp inject tags.
+- ### Note: the minimum chunks in the webpack config file should be equal to the total number of pages.

-# Remaining things to be done:
+## Remaining things to be done(although will not be done soon):

 - automate page configurations to the maximum extent possible
-- incorporate LESS flow

-# Cons:

-- there is no dev mode.
+- to prepare an actual dev mode.
-- changing any file runs the entire list of tasks.
+- gulp tasks optimisation (as currently watch runs the entire tasks).
-- no sourcemaps
+- add sourcemaps

-# Contact
+## Contact

 - supimon@gmail.com for picking up a fight